 The murder was horrifying.
 When the news reporters saw how beautiful The Black Dahlia was in her government application photo, they knew they had a sensational story.
 Wanting to juice up the piece, they resorted to the most unethical thing a person could ever do.
 They phoned Elizabeth’s mother, Phoebe Short, and told her that her daughter had won a beauty contest.
 After getting as much personal information about Elizabeth from her mother, they informed her that her daughter was actually dead.

 Her Personal Effects

 Nine days after Short’s death, someone mailed a package to the Examiner – possibly the killer.
 It contained Elizabeth Short’s birth certificate, social security card, address book, and Matt Gordon‘s obituary.
 The package reeked of gasoline, which the sender used to erase any fingerprints from the envelope.
 The Los Angeles Police Department tracked down and interviewed all the men listed in her address book.
 But this did not bring them any viable leads.

 The Memory Of Elizabeth

 The murder of Elizabeth Short is a sad, disturbing moment in history.
 Although some misinformation exists, as with all cases, online media has kept her memory alive.
 The 22-year-old was a beautiful young woman trying to make a life for herself.
 Unfortunately, she never had the chance to grow into the woman she was meant to become.
-To this day, The Black Dahlia case is still unsolved and stands as one of the most famous murder investigations in American history.
+The Black Dahlia is now a cold case.
+It is still unsolved and stands as one of the most famous murder investigations in American history.